sbt/sbt-jni/README.md

 This plugin wraps the JDK `javah` command [^1].

 [^1]: Glavo's [gjavah](https://github.com/Glavo/gjavah) is actually used, since `javah` has been removed from the JDK since version 1.10.
+If something goes wrong, please open an issue to help us improve it.

 Run `sbt-javah` to generate C header files with prototypes for any methods marked as native.
 E.g. the following scala class